(Corrects information on shareholders in second paragraph of story that ran on Aug. 17.)

 The San Francisco-based company’s shareholders include Accel Partners, Fayez Sarofim & Co. and Sequoia Capital, according to a regulatory filing today, which didn’t specify how many shares were being offered.
 The amount is a placeholder number used to calculate registration fees and may change.

-Trulia is a rival to Zillow Inc. (Z), which raised (Z) $69.2 million in its IPO in July 2011 and has seen its shares jump 86 percent since its market debut.
+Trulia is a rival to Zillow Inc. (Z:US), which raised (Z:US) $69.2 million in its IPO in July 2011 and has seen its shares jump 86 percent since its market debut.
 The number of new-home building permits grew in the U.S. last month, indicating that the industry will keep improving in the second half of the year.

 JPMorgan Chase & Co. and Deutsche Bank AG are managing Trulia’s offering, with help from RBC Capital Markets LLC, Needham & Co. and William Blair & Co., according to the filing.
 The company may use the deal’s proceeds to acquire businesses and other assets and plans to list its shares on the New York Stock Exchange under the symbol TRLA.